M.S. (Gen. Surg), PDCC (Surgical Gastroenterology), FICS, FAIS, FIAGES, FMAS, FALS.

 When a hemorrhoid forms a blood clot, it can be very painful.
 Topical pain creams offer temporary pain relief, but where the clot exists more than 2 days, home treatment can help.
 But if the clot is new, surgical removal in an office procedure.

 Medical treatment for internal hemorrhoids include rubber band ligation, hemorroidectomy- cutting out the hemorrhoid, or staple hemorrhoidopexy.
+It’s important that you look for an experienced piles surgeon near me and consult them.

 An anal fissure is a split or tear in the mucosa that lines the anus, that causes pain and bleeding with bowel movements.
 They are most common in infants, and are less common in school aged children.
 In adults, they may be caused by hard stool or diarrhea for an extended period.
 Additionally, a fissure may be due to decreased blood flow in older adults and high tension in the sphincter muscles.
 And fissures are common in people with Crohn’s disease.